-The construction activities will require large quantities of water that will be supplied by the Nairobi Water Company.
+The construction activities will require large quantities of water that will be supplied by near-by county government.
 Water will be used mainly for concrete mixing, curing, sanitary, and washing purposes iii.
-Solid and liquid waste Generation
+Solidand liquid waste Generation

-- Provide notices and information signs within the project to notify on the needs to conserve water resource. - Encourage of water re-use/recycling during construction - Avoid using the water from the stream for the construction purposes unless there is adequate permit from WRMA.
+- Provision of notices and information signs within the project to notify on the needs to conserve water resource. - Encouragement of water re-use/recycling during construction - Avoid using the water from the stream for the construction purposes unless there is adequate permit from WRA.